nhpc/generator-mean-seed/core-default-node/templates/docs/files/file-structure.md

 ### Other key files
 - common/js/app.js is the Angular router and module loader.
 Each time a new module (directive or service) is created, it needs to be added/defined at the top of this file.
 And similarly, to create a new page / route, define it here.
-Though Yeoman ng-route subgenerator will do this for you!
+Though Yeoman ng-route, ng-directive, and ng-service subgenerators will do this for you!

 <%
 if(optCssPreprocessor =='less') {